FuelLabs/sway-standards/standards/src6-vault/README.md

 ## [Multi Token Vault](../../examples/src6-vault/multi_token_vault/)

-A barebones implementation of the vault standard that supports any number of sub vaults being created for every AssetId.
+A basic implementation of the vault standard that supports any number of sub vaults being created for every AssetId.

 ## [Single Token Vault](../../examples/src6-vault/single_token_vault/)

-A barebones implemenation of the vault standard demonstrating how to constrict deposits and withdrawals to a single AssetId.
+A basic implementation of the vault standard demonstrating how to restrict deposits and withdrawals to a single AssetId.

 ## [Single Token Single Sub Vault](../../examples/src6-vault/single_token_single_sub_vault/)

-A barebones implementation of the vault standard demonstrating how to constrict deposits and withdrawals to a single AssetId, and to a single Sub vault.
+A basic implementation of the vault standard demonstrating how to restrict deposits and withdrawals to a single AssetId, and to a single Sub vault.